 And if you ask a Kelowna local where you should hike, nine times out of ten* they’ll say Paul’s Tomb or Knox Mountain.
 Spoiler alert: those two hikes are basically the same thing because Paul’s Tomb is on Knox Mountain. *I totally made up that stat, but it’s surprisingly true!

 Does that make it boring?
 Definitely not!
 It’s loved for a reason.
 Not only does the trail have gorgeous views of the surrounding valley and Okanagan Lake, it also has an interesting local, Kelowna history.

-Paul’s Tomb is located on Knox Mountain — but you already knew that — which is only five minutes from downtown Kelowna.
+Paul’s Tomb is located on Knox Mountain, only five minutes from downtown Kelowna.
 Knox Mountain is perhaps the most well-known park in Kelowna and countless paths crisscross the mountain.
 There’s also plenty of beach access along the mountain and Paul’s Tomb trail leads to one such beach.

 The trail is easy, perfectly maintained, and wonderful no matter the season — although it’s best in the spring and fall.
 You’ll hike along the base of Knox Mountain, all the while enjoying stunning views of Okanagan Lake.
 I have a soft spot for all hikes with views of the lake.
 It’s just so damn pretty!

 And before you ask, yes, there is actually a tomb on this hike.
 It’s not super obvious — I didn’t see it for years — so if you do spot it, only take photos and always be respectful.

 There’s plenty of free parking all around Knox Mountain.
 The trail starts at the first lookout, but you can make your hike longer by starting elsewhere.

 There are two parking lots on the mountain and lots of roadside parking at the base.
 Sometimes the gate at the bottom of Knox Mountain Drive is closed, which just means you’ll need to park at the bottom and hike to the first lookout.